 First and foremost – your pool pump

-According to the Department of Industry, the water filtration pump is by far the biggest electricity guzzler in a pool set-up; pumps can account for up to 70% of your pool’s electricity consumption, representing around 16% of a typical household’s total energy consumption.
+According to the Department of Industry, the water filtration pump is by far the biggest electricity guzzler in a pool set-up; pumps can account for up to 70% of your pool’s total electricity usage, representing around 16% of a typical household’s total energy usage.
 This makes intuitive sense – your pool pump is responsible for filtering your water, maintaining balanced chemical levels and often operating a roving pool cleaner, meaning it’s by far the most active part of your pool.

 Buy yourself something nice

 The first way to make your pump more efficient… is to buy an efficient one in the first place!
 As of 2016, pool pump products are subject to a voluntary energy rating labelling program.
 The ratings system is operated by the Equipment Energy Efficiency (E3) program, the same federal government initiative that mandates star rating stickers on your fridge or your dishwasher.

 Each label comes with a star rating (from 1 to 10), where each star represents a 25% increase in efficiency.
 They also come with an annual energy usage figure, which is the energy consumed after pumping 50,000L of water every day for a year; this figure means that, if you know the volume of your pool, you can calculate how much a more efficient pump will save you.

 It’s important to keep in mind that energy rating labels for pool pumps are voluntary – some manufacturers will have them, and some won’t.
 Furthermore, there are no minimum efficiency requirements for pool pumps in Australia, so you’ll need to do some research and shop around to ensure you don’t get stuck with some power-hungry monster.
 The E3 program is currently investigating the possibility of implementing both minimum standards and compulsory labels, but such improvements are still a while away.
 For now, definitely use those rating stickers to compare products and find the most efficient pool pump.